 “Love is patient, love is kind.”– 1 Corinthians 13:4 (NIV)

-Patience is not passivity; it is steady love under pressure.
+Patience is steady love under pressure.
 When your child resists the car seat, patience becomes practical: kneel, speak softly, and guide the buckle while naming feelings.
 Kindness sets the tone; firmness keeps the boundary clear.

 “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”– Ephesians 6:4 (ESV)

-This calls parents to steady authority without harshness.
+God calls us to steady authority without harshness.
 Discipline means teaching.
 Instruction means shaping the heart.
 Try this pattern: connect (eye contact, touch), correct (state the limit), and coach (show what to do next).

 “The steadfast love of the Lord never ceases; his mercies never come to an end; they are new every morning.”– Lamentations 3:22-23 (ESV)